Skip to main content

 Don't Carry only One Bank's Credit Cards

-If I had been out of town and only had two Chase cards I would have been out of luck.
+If I had been out of town and only had two Chase cards with me I would have been out of luck.

 This is why I always carry at least two credit cards from different banks.